Osprey Exos 48 Vs Talon 44

 The Exos 48 actually boasts a suspension system superior to that found in the Talon 44.
 It’s more comfortable and has better airflow, and the system is built more durably.
 Perhaps the lack of a hydration system leaves more room for a better suspension system.

 The Talon 44 pack may lose points in the suspension category, but it definitely wins in the pocket category, as long as you like lots of pockets!

 While both packs have Osprey’s signature stretchy front mesh pocket, two water bottle side pockets, and the pockets on the straps, the Talon 44 has bigger pockets as well as two additional pockets on the hood.

 Speaking of hoods, the hood on both packs is removable.
 If you don’t need the extra protection, you can take it off in order to make your pack lighter.

 Another benefit of the Talon 44 is that is has both a spindrift collar opening on top, and also a zipper pocket on the bottom that allows you to grab things from the bottom of your pack.

 However, if you like to travel in a minimalist style, the Exos is may appeal more to you.
 It is more streamlined, with fewer places for things to get lost.

 However, I think the choice should really come down to which pack fits you better.
-It doesn’t matter how awesome a pack looks or sounds—if it doesn’t fit right, it’s just not going to work.
-The best way to pick is to try both on and see what you’d want to walk around with for days at a time.
+It doesn’t matter how awesome a pack looks or sounds; if it doesn’t fit right, it’s just not going to work.